Politics Kit

 Should Christians Get Political?

 Should Christians get political?
 Should our politics stop at the church’s front door?
 Why are Christians who talk about race accused of bringing politics into Christianity?
-Isaac and Austin talk discuss these issues and make that case that Christians need to be OK with folks disagreeing with us.
+Isaac and Austin discuss these issues and make the case that Christians need to be ok with folks disagreeing with us.

 July 4th Special: Black and Patriotic with Bobby Scott